mikrosk/mikrosk.github.io/ct2/SOFTWARE.md

 - Palette in RGxB format (long) corresponding to the image, like the usual Falcon palette entries (no palette in True color mode).
 - Image data

-**TODO** The adapted resolution will be passed.
-Only for XBOOT, the original resolution will be ironed the time of its execution.
+The adjusted resolution will be applied.
+Only for XBOOT, the original resolution will be restored during its execution.

 **F9** - Boot menu
 - *Hard disk driver*: Choose between the CECILE driver in flash memory and a driver installed on your boot partition.